-- First, pick 3 paint colors to use on your project.
-I chose red, white and blue for my patriotic theme.
+First thing pick 3 paint colors to use on your project.
+I chose 3 different colors: red, white and blue for my patriotic theme.
 I used Rustoleum spray paint with a satin finish.
 Stick with satin, eggshell or matte for a non-glossy finish.
 Remember that if using white, pick a good white.
 I used Zinsser primer for a really good coat.

 - Take your first color (blue) and shake it up really good.
 Start spraying the sides of your cutout.